Noise dB Calculator (Addition and Distance Attenuation)

 Assumptions and limitations

-• This is an estimate assuming a free sound field (no reflections).
+• This is an estimate assuming a free field (no reflections).

 • Shielding, ground effects, air absorption, wind, temperature stratification, etc. are not considered.